Most domestic violence charges start with the same story . . .

 When a prosecutor sees you at Court, professionally dressed, they know that it is more likely a judge or jury will perceive you more like an executive and less like a criminal.

 This will give you the upper hand in negotiating your domestic violence case.

 Have The Victim Sign An Affidavit of Non-Prosecution, If They Are Willing

 We cant tell you the number of times a victim changes their mind about the facts that led to the domestic violence charges.
 Unfortunately, once the prosecutors decide to move forward it is out of the victim’s hands.
 Victims cant decide they don’t want to prosecute the case.
 Prosecutors are the only ones who can agree to dismiss your charges.

 The alleged victim who wishes to have the charges dropped can help, by executing an affidavit of non-prosecution.
 This document will certify to the prosecutor that the victim does not want to move forward with the case.
 Having this kind of affidavit can result in having your domestic violence charges dismissed or reduced.

 Victims who are willing to sign these affidavits should talk to their own attorney to ensure that the prosecutor will not pursue them for making false statements to the police, or for other charges associated with the alleged crime.
 In addition, defendants should not intimidate, coerce or otherwise pursue such an affidavit without talking to their domestic violence defense attorney first.

-If you are facing domestic violence charges, call us at (702) 433-2889 or fill out our on-line formfor more information.
-Our domestic violence defense lawyers are led by a former prosecutor who is familiar with the ins-and-outs of domestic violence law.
-We can help.
+If you are facing domestic violence charges, call us at (702) 433-2889 or fill out our on-line form for more information.